-Since 2014 the Collaborative Research Center/Transregio 142 funded by the DFG, started its work on the establishment of a new kind of tailored nonlinear photonics, which is driven by concepts from quantum optics, coherent optics, ultrafast optoelectronics, and solid state physics.
+Since 2014 the Collaborative Research Center/Transregio 142 funded by the German Science Foundation (DFG), started its work on the establishment of a new kind of tailored nonlinear photonics, which is driven by concepts from quantum optics, coherent optics, ultrafast optoelectronics, and solid state physics.

-Organized as a comprehensive Transregio-program of the University of Paderborn and the Technical University of Dortmund it combines the core expertise of the University of Paderborn in photonic materials, technology, quantum optics, and theory with the competence of the TU Dortmund in nonlinear spectroscopy.
+Organized as a comprehensive Transregio-program of Paderborn University and Technical University of Dortmund it combines the core expertise of Paderborn University in photonic materials, technology, quantum optics, and theory with the competence of the TU Dortmund in nonlinear spectroscopy.